 The Board's Guidelines.
 It is the Board's policy that at least the majority of the Board's members must be independent under our Corporate Governance Guidelines.
 The Governance Committee annually reviews the independence of all directors and reports its findings to the full Board.
 All our directors are "independent" under the Board's director independence standards, other than Mr. Keohane, our President and CEO, and Mr. Prevost, our former President and CEO.
 For a director to be considered independent, the Board must determine that he or she does not have any material relationship with Cabot.
 The Board's guidelines for director independence are consistent with the independence requirements in the New York Stock Exchange's listing standards.
 In addition to applying these guidelines, the Board evaluates all relevant facts and circumstances in making an independence determination.
 In assessing director independence, the Board considers all known relationships, transactions and arrangements among directors, their family members, and Cabot.
-In evaluating Dr. Arnold's independence, the Governance Committee considered that she had performed a short-term consulting assignment for the Company in 2017, prior to becoming a director, for which she received compensation from the Company of less than \$10,000 but has no on-going relationship to provide any additional services.
-The Board concluded that neither Dr. Arnold nor any of the non-management directors who served as directors during the 2018 fiscal year, other than Mr. Prevost, had a material relationship with Cabot.
+The Board concluded that none of the non-management directors who served as directors during the 2019 fiscal year, other than Mr. Prevost, had a material relationship with Cabot.